patataofcourse/tickflow-rs/tickflow-parse/specs/tickscript.md

 ##### Available syntactic statements
 > Note: since tickflow usually works with a conditional variable, condition-based statements work by applying a specific comparison to that specific variable and a given constant value (condition)
 >
-> If this ever changes (for example, in a "Rhythm Heaven 5", as long as it still uses Tickflow), the spec may be updated
+> If this ever changes (for example, in a "Rhythm Heaven 5", as long as it still uses Tickflow), the spec may be updated.

-> Note: strings and arrays **cannot** be compared to each other unless the language **specifically** features string/array comparison
+> Note: strings and arrays **cannot** be compared to each other unless the language **specifically** features string/array comparison.

 - `if` / `else if` / `else` statements: